demisto/content/Packs/GoogleMaps/Integrations/GoogleMaps/README.md

 ## Configure GoogleMaps on Cortex XSOAR

 ### Note
-To be able to use the embedded Google Maps view, please make sure an API key is set in the demisto settings.
+In order to use the embedded Google Maps view, please make sure an API key is set in the demisto settings.

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for GoogleMaps.